Skip to main content

 • BBBSPGH offers three core mentoring programs that serve at-risk youth in Washington County.
 They include:

 • 2.
-Site-based Mentoring: School-based Programs: BBBSPGH’s Site-Based Mentoring program currently operates at 14 elementary and middle Schools and one community center in Allegheny, Washington, and Greene Counties.
-Four of these school are in Washington County.
-This program matches adult, college, or high school volunteers with elementary of middle school students (ages 8-13) for one-to-one mentoring.
-Matches meet once a week for 45 minutes to an hour to do homework together, participate in structured activities (STEAM, arts and crafts, sports and games), or to hear from guest speakers on a variety of topics.
-Each program site is coordinated, facilitated, and supervised by a BBBSPGH Program Specialist.
-The Pittsburgh “Bigs in Blue” Program is a customized version of our Site-Based program.
-Bigs in Blue is Big Brothers Big Sisters of America’s one-to-one mentoring program that connects youth with law enforcement in communities across the nation, building strong, trusting, and lasting relationships.
-These relationships can help children develop into confident adults and will build stronger connections between law enforcement and the families they serve.
-This program takes place at Washington Park Elementary School in Washington County.Each week, matches will meet on the school campus or police headquarters during lunchtime to develop ongoing friendships – by playing games, doing arts and crafts, hearing from guest speakers, working on homework, or simply talking about their successes and challenges at home or at school.
-Police careers are also explored creating awareness of educational requirements and what the officers do in the communities that they serve.
-BBBSPGH Program Specialists plan activities and provide ongoing guidance and support to each relationship.
+Site-based Mentoring: School-based Programs: BBBSPGH’s Site-Based Mentoring program currently operates at 15 elementary and middle Schools and at one community center throughout Allegheny, Washington, and Greene Counties.
+This program matches adult, college, or high school volunteers with elementary or middle school students (ages 8-13) for one-to-one mentoring.
+Matches meet once a week for 45 minutes to an hour to review and complete homework assignments together, participate in structured activities (STEAM, arts and crafts, sports and games), or to hear from guest speakers on a variety of topics.
+Each program site is coordinated, facilitated, and supervised by a BBBSPGH staff member.
+The Pittsburgh Bigs in Blue Program is a customized version of our Site-Based program.
+Bigs in Blue is Big Brothers Big Sisters of America’s one-to-one mentoring program that connects youth with police in communities across the nation, building strong, trusting, and lasting relationships.
+These relationships can help children develop into confident adults and help build stronger bonds between law enforcement and the families they serve.
+Each week, matches will meet on the school campus or at the law enforcement precinct, during lunchtime to develop ongoing friendships.
+Careers are also explored creating awareness of educational requirements and what the officers do in the communities that they serve.
+BBBSPGH Program Coordinators plan activities and provide ongoing guidance and support to each relationship.
 This support ensures child safety, positive relationship development, and strong youth outcomes.

 Primary Revenue Sources